Chart Color Schemes

 Health performance in Beresfield - Hexham is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Beresfield-Hexham faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 52%, compared to the average SA2 area's rate of around 48%.
+Private health cover stands at approximately 52% (~4,660 people), higher than the average SA2 area but lower than Rest of NSW at 55.6%.

-This is slightly lower than Rest of NSW's rate of 55.6%.
-The most prevalent medical conditions are arthritis (11.5%) and mental health issues (10.9%).
-However, 57.6% of residents claim to be free from any medical ailments, compared to 64.9% in Rest of NSW.
-As of 2021, 20.4% of the population is aged 65 and over (1,832 people), higher than Rest of NSW's 16.7%.
-Health outcomes among seniors generally align with those of the broader population.
+The most prevalent medical conditions are arthritis (11.5%) and mental health issues (10.9%), while 57.6% report no medical ailments compared to 64.9% in Rest of NSW.
+Residents aged 65 and over comprise 20.4% (1,832 people), higher than the 16.7% in Rest of NSW.
+Senior health outcomes align with the general population's health profile.

 Frequently Asked Questions - Health